Nosto/nosto-shopware/README.md

 account to connect, and you will then be redirected back where you will see the same configuration screen as when having created a new account.

-This concludes the needed configurations in shopware.
-Now you should be able to view the default recommendations in your shops frontend by clicking the preview button on the page.
+You should now be able to view the default recommendations in your shops frontend by clicking the preview button on the page.

-You can read more about how to modify Nosto to suit your needs in our [support center](https://support.nosto.com/), where you will find Shopware related documentation and guides.

-### Extending

-coming soon...

 ## License